 Now you’re not yelling, but screaming.
 As the water brushes your bottom lip you start telling anyone and everyone that things are becoming unmanageable, that you fear that you will die in the pit, because that’s what you’re suppose to do, isn’t it, keep talking?
 The Rescue Support Worker makes a face.
 “I don’t think the risk is all that imminent.”

 Just as you have to use the snorkel, the Rescue Assessor makes a site visit.
 “Oh, all right,” he says.
 “If you really, really can’t manage, even with equipment, we’ll divert some resources to haul you out of the pit.
 What you’ll need after that is a warm bed and dry clothes at a Rescue Centre.”

 This sounds like heaven.
 You haven’t been warm in what, weeks, months?

 “Only,” he goes on, “we don’t have one at our disposal.
 A lot of them got shut down – budgetary constraints, you know.
 The closest set of dry clothes we can find for you is in the next kingdom.”

 You don’t want to travel to the next kingdom.
-You want to stay in your own forest with nice dry clothes, you just don’t want to be in a pit.
+You want to stay in your own forest with nice dry clothes.
+You don’t want to far from home, you just don’t want to be in a pit.
 You tell them that although you appreciate that this is a form of help, it is not the kind you wanted.

 “Well, I’m not sure you have a choice.
 We think the risk is too great now.
 You say you don’t want to be in a pit, but how do we know you’re not going to fling yourself down the next one as soon as our backs are turned?
 We’re going to put you in the carriage anyway.
 We don’t have the time or money to watch everyone in the forest, you know.”